fw4spl-org/fw4spl-doc/CodingStyle/src/cpp-style.rst

 .. rule :: Keyword const

     Use this keyword as much as possible for variables, parameters and functions.
+When used for a variable or a parameter, it should be placed on the left of the qualified id, e.g. :

+    .. code-block :: cpp

+        const double factor = 1.0;
+        const auto* pFactor = &factor;
+        std::vector< const Object* > objectsList;

+        void func(const Object& param);

 .. recommendation :: Keyword auto